 Astronomy brings us a perspective of the beauty and scale of the universe.
 Most famously, Carl Sagan used this perspective to try to positively influence how people interact with their fellow human beings, and our planet, through his description of the earth as a “pale blue dot”.
 This project aims to take the inspiring potential of astronomy and use it to stimulate a sense of tolerance and common humanity in all parts of the world.
 Read more

 Implementing flagships: The OAD has recruited Visiting Fellows who will work on developing each of these two flagships (desktop studies, identifying partners, investigating costs, implementation plans, potential funders, etc).
-The two flagships have also been included in the 2019 call for proposals, seeking potential implementers of “pilots” for these flagships.
+The above three flagships have also been included in the latest call for proposals, seeking potential implementers of “pilots” for these flagships.
 Based on the work of the Visiting Fellows, these potential pilot projects will be developed further during Stage 2 of the call for proposals.
 All this will inform approaches to potential funders as we continue to fundraise for large scale implementation of these flagship projects.